May 22, 2017 David Geftakys died from kidney failure. At his request there was no funeral. He was buried in the Philippines.

 August 10, 2014 George Geftakys died on this date, after slipping into a coma earlier in the day.
 He was buried at Riverside National Cemetary.
 Elizabeth Esther Geftakys Henderson wrote about her grandfather's passing on her blog and on her Facebook page.

-Elizabeth Esther's new book is out, Girl at the End of the World: My Escape from Fundamentalism in Search of Faith with a Future.
+In 2014 Elizabeth Esther wrote a memoir, Girl at the End of the World: My Escape from Fundamentalism in Search of Faith with a Future.
 Elizabeth grew up in the heart of the Geftakys family's intense Bible-based ministry.
-She recounts with poignant clarity how certain experiences deeply affected her, spiritually as well as emotionally, and takes the reader with her into the turbulent but healing waters of recovery.
+She recounts with poignant clarity how certain experiences deeply affected her, spiritually as well as emotionally, and takes the reader with her into the turbulent but healing waters of her recovery.

 A post on the Rick Ross forum reports that in 2008 Tim and Ginger Geftakys, Mark Miller and Mike Struven established a 501(c)(3) non-profit organization, "Pilgrims Provisions Ministries".
 The purpose as stated on the PPM website is to support Christian ministries, particularly in connection with education, orphans and missions.
 The organization solicits financial contributions, volunteer talent, and long and short term onsite workers...(more »»)

 A former Assembly member and Worker surfed back to the site recently, and was pierced by the soul-searching question, "Why did we go along?
 Why didn't we speak up?"

 My only hope on the Day of Judgment for any positive outcome is the finished work of Jesus Christ.
 If God has welcomed me into his family by grace, if he is “happy” with me, it will be because of Jesus and what he did for me plus nothing else.
 On that basis and on that basis alone, there will be no condemnation on that day.